react-navigation/react-navigation.github.io/docs/navigation-actions.md

+---
+id: navigation-actions
+title: Dispatching Navigation Actions
-# Navigation Actions
+sidebar_label: Dispatching Navigation Actions
+---

-All Navigation Actions return an object that can be sent to the router using `navigation.dispatch()` method.
+All `NavigationActions` return an object that can be sent to the router using `navigation.dispatch()` method.

 Note that if you want to dispatch react-navigation actions you should use the action creators provided in this library.